sheckathorne/django-better-elided-pagination/README.md

   elided_list = pagination.get_elided_page_range()
 ```
-.get_elided_page_range() will return a generator fuction that you can comprehend into a list, or you can loop over to view the nodes
+.get_elided_page_range() will return a generator fuction that you can comprehend into a list, or you can loop over to view the nodes:
 ```
 print([p for p in elided_list])
 ```